spDevGithub/on-the-beach/README.md

+# Start here

+Thanks for sending over the technical task.
+I had a lot of fun with this one.

+## How does it work?

+The app is written in typescript and react using a basic create-react-template with a few extra packages added later to facilitate additional testing

+- To begin, run the `npm i` command.
+- Once installation is complete, run `npm start`

+## Testing approach

+I wrote various unit tests for the application but haven't got complete coverage due to time constraints.
+You can see the tests in action by running

+- `npm test`, for unit tests
+- `npm run test:e2e` for cypress
+- `npm run test:e2e-open` to watch cypress do its thing

+## Committing

+If you fancy making some changes, feel free!
+Husky will run prettier against any changes made

+- pushing the branch to github will run the test action
+- Feel free to take a look at my commit history to see the development process

 # On the Beach Frontend Software Engineer code test

 Produce a HTML, CSS and JavaScript representation of the given `design.png` with the following features: